AnindithaGit/Akanksha-b-day/README.md

 # Akanksha-b-day

-This is the dimple webpage I built for my friend's 20th birthday.
+This is a simple webpage I built for my friend's 20th birthday.